 BigCommerce, like Shopify comes with a wide variety of customizable templates to choose from to help you design the perfect store, and you can sell both digital and physical goods.
 There are even some basic tools provided to help you market your products too.
 Like Square's Online Store, this product is aimed at people who don't have a lot of technical or coding knowledge to speak of.
 However, there are options to tweak CSS and HTML if you need to.

-All of the plans available from BigCommerce come with access to unlimited staff accounts, which means that BigCommerce offers excellent value for money, particularly compared to options like Shopify.
+All of the plans available from BigCommerce come with access to unlimited staff accounts, which means that BigCommerce offers excellent value for money, particularly compared to options like Shopify or Wix.
 However, it doesn't come with the same wide selection of POS offerings that Square can provide.